-Under the provisions of the Plan, participants may elect to contribute between 1% and 20% of their gross earnings directly to the Plan, depending on their monthly wages and subject to Internal Revenue Service (IRS) limitations.
-The Company matches such employee contributions, Matching Contributions, at an amount equal to 100% of the first 3% of the participant s gross earnings deferred to the Plan, and 50% of the next 3% of gross earnings deferred to the Plan.
-Participants may also roll over amounts representing distributions from other qualified defined benefit or defined contribution plans.
+Under the provisions of the Plan, participants may elect to contribute up to 15% of their gross earnings directly to the Plan subject to Internal Revenue Service (IRS) limitations.
+Participants may also contribute amounts representing distributions from other qualified defined benefit or defined contribution plans.

-The Plan provides for a quarterly 401(k) Plus Contribution by the Company for employees hired prior to January 1, 2004 at the Company s facilities in Altavista, VA; Asheboro, NC; St. Clair, OH; South Bend, IN; and Tryon Peak, NC, and who did not have five years of Continuous Service and 50 points (in Continuous Service and age) as of December 31, 2003.
+The Company matches Timken Industrial Services, LLC employee contributions, Matching Contributions, at an amount equal to 25% of the first 7% of the participant s gross earnings.
+The Plan provides for a quarterly 401(k) Plus Contribution by the Company for eligible employees of Timken Industrial Services, LLC.
 This contribution is based on the participant s full years of service at amounts ranging from 2.5% to 8.0% of the participant s eligible compensation.